This article was updated on May 1st, 2023

 The same goes for drinking water, especially after exercise.
 If your dog seems in a race with themselves to down the water in their bowl, it can lead to vomiting.
 This is even more likely if your pup just came in from a hard run or play session.
 Drinking too much too quickly can cause the stomach to reject the water, and anything else it has in it.

 Just like for humans, some medications can cause side effects.
 This includes nausea.
 A dog who recently began a round of prescriptions could find their tummy reacting to the new dosage.
-This is particularly true with non-steroidal anti-inflammatory pills – like meloxin – that are known to irritate the gut.
+This is particularly true with non-steroidal anti-inflammatory pills that are known to irritate the gut.
+Many antibiotics have this effect as well.
 A dog might be acting ordinary right up until mealtime, only to abruptly start vomiting after being fed medication with their food a short while later.

 However, this type of nausea is likely to fade and go away quickly.
 In time, their body should become accustomed to the meds.
 Speak to your veterinarian if your dog starts vomiting after starting a new medication for some tips on how to help them adjust.